 Intro / history Roulette

-Roulette is one of the THE most iconic casino games of all times.
+Roulette is one of THE most iconic casino games of all time.
 It’s accessible, easy to learn and it comes with a great dose of excitement.
 It was invented in France, the word means ‘little wheel’ in French.
 There are different theories on who invented this immensely popular game.
-My personal favourite is that a monk created the game in 1655 to spice up their boring daily existence.
-Either how, over the years Roulette has grown into an icon that is impossible to think out of the casino.
-When you enter a casino, you’ll alsways see many people gathered around the roulette table.
+My personal favorite is that a monk created the game in 1655 to spice up their boring daily existence.
+Either how over the years Roulette has grown into an icon that is impossible to think out of the casino.
+When you enter a casino, you’ll always see many people gathered around the roulette table.
 The social part of the game is one of the reasons why the game has been thriving for so many years.

 How does it work?

 Before you start playing roulette you have to learn the rules and develop a strategy accordingly.
 If you know the rules and risks it’s much easier to optimize your bet.
 After all, you didn’t come to the casino to lose your money quickly.
 While at first sight roulette seems a simple game to learn, there is more depth to it than you’d initially expect.
 That’s why learning the fine tricks is absolute key.
 Especially learning how to place bets is a strategy that requires skill, below you’ll read more about that.